The Yalta Conference: The Great Meeting

 As World War II was heading to its end, the Allied leaders, Stalin, Roosevelt and Churchill met at Yalta in the second of three meetings of the so-called “Big Three”.
-This conference had the code name, the Argonaut Conference, and is also sometimes called the Crimea Conference, because it was held at a crimean port on the Black Sea.
-During this conference, the leaders discussed what was to happen during the final stages of WW2 and how to regulate a post-war Europe.
-The agreements made during the conference were kept secret initially, but became quite controversial later, especially during the Cold War.
+The Yalta conference had the code name, the Argonaut Conference, and is also sometimes called the Crimea Conference, because it was held at a crimean port on the Black Sea.
+During the Yalta conference, the leaders discussed what was to happen during the final stages of WW2 and how to regulate a post-war Europe.
+The agreements made during the Yalta conference were kept secret initially, but became quite controversial later, especially during the Cold War.

 - The three leaders agreed that Germany was to surrender unconditionally